Bronchiectasis is a chronic respiratory condition characterized by the abnormal widening and scarring of the airways in the lungs.

-60. What specific blood tests are ordered in patients with bronchiectasis?
+48. What specific blood tests are ordered for patients with bronchiectasis?

-61. What pattern might spirometry show in a patient with bronchiectasis?
+49. What pattern with spirometry show in a patient with bronchiectasis?

-Dilated bronchi with thickened walls (tramlines and rings) and multiple cysts containing fluid showing cystic bronchiectasis.
+Dilated bronchi with thickened walls and multiple cysts containing fluid.

-63. What test is the gold-standard for diagnosing bronchiectasis?
+51. What test is the gold standard for diagnosing bronchiectasis?

 To locate the site of hemoptysis, exclude obstruction, and obtain samples for culture.

-70. What is the congenital cause of bronchiectasis?
+54. What is a congenital cause of bronchiectasis?

-71. What will be a possible condition of a child if parents don’t give the usual childhood immunizations and the child has been repeatedly hospitalized with pulmonary infections?
+55. What condition can occur in children if parents don’t give the usual childhood immunizations and the child has been repeatedly hospitalized with pulmonary infections?

 Cor pulmonale, distended neck veins, and polycythemia.

-74. What will be the hematology test results of patients with bronchiectasis?
+58. What will the hematology test results show in patients with bronchiectasis?

 It will show an elevated WBC count with increased hemoglobin and hematocrit.

-75. What are the hallmark sypmtoms of bronchiectasis?
+59. What are the hallmark symptoms of bronchiectasis?